Confidence Intervals

 But it might not be!

-The "95%" says that 95% of experiments like we just did will include the true mean, but 5% won't.
+The "95%" says 95% of experiments like we just did will include the true mean, but 5% won't.

 Calculating the Confidence Interval